On leveraging constrained smooth additive regression models for global optimization: Introduction

 \section{Introduction}

-Mixed-integer nonlinear programming (MINLP) is a powerful and versatile mathematical optimization framework that enables the modeling and solving of complex real-world problems involving discrete and continuous decisions, as well as nonlinear relationships.
+Mixed-Integer nonlinear programs (MINLPs) are a powerful and versatile mathematical optimization framework that enables the modeling and solving of challenging real-world problems involving discrete and continuous decisions, as well as nonlinear relationships.
 As such, it plays a key role in a wide range of applications, including engineering, finance, and many other fields \citep{borghetti2015optimal,bussieck2003minlplib,Taktak2017}.
 However, finding a global solution to a general MINLP, even in the case of finite bounds on the variables, is NP-hard \citep{burer2012}, making these problems computationally challenging.
-Global optimization solvers such as BARON \citep{sahinidis1996baron}, COUENNE \citep{belotti2009branching}, Gurobi \citep{gurobi}, or SCIP \citep{vigerske2018scip} usually succeed in optimally solving small instances of nonconvex MINLPs, namely MINLPs having a nonconvex continuous relaxation.
+Global optimization solvers usually succeed in optimally solving small instances of nonconvex MINLPs, namely MINLPs having a nonconvex continuous relaxation, obtained by relaxing integrality requirements.
+However, they may struggle with medium- to large-size instances.
 This fact motivates the development of specialized methods and reformulations for subclasses of MINLPs that aim to improve tractability and extend the range of solvable problem instances.
-In particular, one of these approaches consists in obtaining a surrogate model from the original MINLP that approximates it and is more tractable to solve.
-This surrogate can be obtained in a data-driven (e.g., \cite{bertsimas2025global,bertsimas2023global}) or knowledge-driven (e.g., \cite{Codsi2025,duguet-ngueveu2022,warwicker2024efficient}) way.
-In this paper, we develop a new framework for building and solving surrogate MINLPs that are both data- and knowledge-driven.
+In particular, one of these approaches consists in obtaining an approximation of the original MINLP that is more tractable to solve.
+This surrogate problem can be obtained in a data-driven (e.g., \cite{bertsimas2025global,bertsimas2023global}) or knowledge-driven (e.g., \cite{Codsi2025,duguet-ngueveu2022,warwicker2024efficient}) way.
+In this paper, we develop a new framework for building and solving surrogate problems for MINLPs that are both data- and knowledge-driven.
 In the rest of the manuscript the concept of {\it approximation} and {\it surrogate} will be used as synonyms.